irenetrampoline/irenetrampoline.github.io/_posts/2017-07-28-how-to-make.md

  * Changing the coding colors and syntax so that it isn't the Solarized theme
  * Adding Disqus commenting so that viewers can join the conversation
- * Adding more statis pages like an About page or a Contact page using the `404.html` page as a template
+ * Adding more static pages like an About page or a Contact page using the `404.html` page as a template
  * Pagination support
+ * Add [MathJax](http://gastonsanchez.com/visually-enforced/opinion/2014/02/16/Mathjax-with-jekyll/) to be able to type math

 # Bring it online